-Gov. Northam expected to discuss Virginia's plans for Phase 3 of reopening
+Gov. Northam outlines plans for Phase 3 of Virginia’s reopening, Spanish COVID-19 update provided

 The next plan for that distribution is in Petersburg, alongside testing, on May 23.

-The group previously rolled out a similar initiative in Harrisonburg and will carry out another one in Richmond.
+The group previously rolled out a similar initiative

 Governor Northam announced in Monday's COVID-19 briefing that Virginia Beach will be opening up to the public for recreational activity as of Friday, May 22, kicking off Memorial Day weekend.